Certificates

 The Subject Name from the CSR is copied verbatim into the issued certificate.

-The validity period runs from the moment of issuance for validity_days days (default 90).
+The validity period runs from the moment of issuance for validity_days days (default 90), or the profile-specific validity if a profile is active.
+See Certificate Profiles for how to configure per-profile extension content, MTC issuance, and per-profile authorization.

 Downloading a certificate